Citizen-science altered-state survey

 - Viscereality for live study systems and participant-facing XR research flow

-This page also keeps claims narrow.
-AXP is an open-science and citizen-science infrastructure project for studying altered-state reports; it is not a clinical service, a harm-reduction authority, or a claim that any consciousness-modifying technique is safe or beneficial.
+AXP is an open-science and citizen-science infrastructure project for studying altered-state reports; it is not a clinical service, a harm-reduction authority, or a safety endorsement for any consciousness-modifying technique.

-- Citizen-science participation rather than private notebook work
+- Citizen-science participation rather than closed internal research

 - Web development as part of research method

-- Clear distinction between CIRCE's scientific leadership and my infrastructure role
+- Clear distinction between CIRCE's scientific leadership and Mesmer Prism's web-system contribution

 References